 Ever wondered what your registered domain names may be worth?
-The answer is somewhat complicated.
+The answer is somewhat - actually very - complicated.

 If you have a portfolio of domain names, it can be exciting to see the mad figures some registrants are offered for a web address.

 The reality is while some domain names are certainly quite valuable, these tend to be in the minority.